 Are You Eligible?

-You can deduct interest on student loans paid by you if you use the single, head of household, or qualifying widow(er) filing status, or by you or your spouse if you file a joint return.
-You can't claim the student loan interest deduction if you file a separate married return, and you can't be claimed as a dependent on anyone else's tax return.
+You can deduct interest on student loans paid by you if you use the single, head of household, or qualifying widow(er) filing status, or on loans paid by you or your spouse if you file a joint return.
+You can't claim the student loan interest deduction if you file a separate married return or if you can be claimed as a dependent on someone else's tax return.